Loans to ABG given during UPA rule, our govt detected fraud & took action: BJP | Politics

 The opposition party questioned why the government took five years after the liquidation proceedings of ABG Shipyard to lodge an FIR in connection with the alleged duping of 28 banks.

-On February 7, the CBI booked ABG Shipyard Limited, its former chairman and managing director Rishi Kamlesh Agarwal and others for allegedly cheating a consortium of banks led by State Bank of India (SBI) of over Rs 22,842 crore.
+On February 7, the CBI booked ABG Shipyard Limited, its former chairman and managing director Rishi Kamlesh Agarwal and others for allegedly cheating a consortium of banks of over Rs 22,842 crore.

 The BJP spokesperson said the government headed by Prime Minister Narendra Modi has been very clear that there will be no interference in the process of banks sanctioning loans.